quintel/etmodel/app/views/pages/_whats_new_content.en.md

 The ETM models four types of carbon capture:

 * Capture in industry.
 A distinction is now made between various sub sectors and production technologies and their respective capture potentials, costs and energy requirements.
 * Capture in the power sector
 * Capture for hydrogen production
 * Direct Air Capture, a process of capturing CO2 directly from the ambient air using electricity.

 ![](/assets/pages/whats_new/ccus_supply_demand_mekko.png)

 The ETM models four types of carbon usage:

 * Offshore storage
 * Utilisation of CO<sub>2</sub> as feedstock for synthetic kerosene production
 * Utilisation of CO<sub>2</sub> as feedstock for synthetic methanol production
 * Other utilisation, such as propellant gas for beer and soda or for the cultivation of crops in greenhouses.

 ![](/assets/pages/whats_new/co2-sankey-en.png)

 The ETM models two types of carbon transportation:

 * Via pipelines
 * Liquefied transport in ships

-Discover these new features in the **[Supply → CCUS][ccus slide]** section!
+Discover these new features in the **[Supply → CCUS](/scenario/emissions/ccus/capture-of-co2)** section!
 A detailed explanation can be found in our [documentation](https://docs.energytransitionmodel.com/main/co2-ccus).

 ## Negative emissions

 The ETM can now deal with so-called 'negative' CO<sub>2</sub> emissions.
 Such emissions may arise when applying carbon capture to processes using biomass or when CO<sub>2</sub> is captured directly from the ambient air using Direct Air Capture technology.
 See our [documentation](https://docs.energytransitionmodel.com/main/co2-negative-emissions) for more.

 ![](/assets/pages/whats_new/co2-negative-emissions.png)